 Visa Requirements for Teachers in Spain

-As I mentioned above, determining if you’re eligible for a visa is
+As I mentioned above, determining if you’re eligible for a visa is pretty straightforward process as you likely fall into 1 of 2 categories:

 - You’re an EU citizen: Great!
 You’re eligible to teach and Spain and don’t need a special visa – feel free to start applying ASAP!